Bhutan’s Snowman Trek: Day 22 – Tampoe Tsho To Rerethang Via Tempe La

 • high pass crossing: Tempe La 4665m

-• Maps: Bart Jordans’ Trekking In Bhutan has some useful overview maps of the many possible variations of the Snowman, as well as of other treks.
+• Maps: Bart Jordans’ Trekking in Bhutan has some useful overview maps of the many possible variations of the Snowman, as well as of other treks.

 • See here for a Google Earth view of the day’s walk.
 It helps to use the Google Chrome browser!
 The location marker is for Rinchen Zoe La.